xeliot/tic-tac-toe/README.md

 # tic-tac-toe

-small tester html5 game for learning purposes
+tic-tac-toe is a small tester html5 game for learning purposes

+-web-based 2p tic-tac-toe

 PRE TESTER FOR SVEB.